 When our agent sends requests to our collectors, we store two types of data: timeseries data and individual request data.

-Timeseries data counts the number of tags (e.g. XSS, SQLi, 404s) observed per minute, while individual request data includes individual records of anonymized requests.
-Timeseries data powers graphs visible throughout the product:
+Timeseries data counts the number of signals (e.g., XSS, SQLi, 404s) observed per minute, while individual request data includes individual records of anonymized requests.
+Timeseries data powers graphs visible throughout the product, as well as metrics such as tallies of request types.

 Individual request data

 While all timeseries data is stored and available in the product, a representative sample of individual request data is stored.
-Individual request data powers the search page:
+Individual request data provides detailed information about specific requests, such as the originating IP address and request parameters:

 What data does Signal Sciences store?

-All timeseries data sent to our collectors (powering graphs throughout the product) is stored.
+All timeseries data sent to our collectors (powering graphs and metrics throughout the product) is stored.

 Our product has three storage categories, depending on the types of signals the requests have been tagged with.
 The categories are all, sampled, and timeseries only.